codeworks-secops/gcp-cloud-build/README.md

 Accessing the deployed application
 ===

-* Get the URL from Cloud Run console
+* Get the URL from the Cloud Run console

 Clean-up
 ===